KWB-R/fakin/content/tool/svn/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "version control"]
+tags = ["programming", "reproducibility", "version control", "best practices"]

+projects = ["aquanes", "demoware"]

 # Project summary to display on homepage.
 summary = "Our Version Control System for (internally) tracking source code"